Hammerspoon/hammerspoon.github.io/getting-started.md

 A good exercise here would be to see if you can now write functions for yourself that bind the Up/Down cursor keys to resizing windows to the top/bottom half of the screen, respectively.

+# Credits

+This guide owes a huge debt to Joseph Holsten and his [Mjolnir guide](http://blog.josephholsten.com/post/scripting-your-mac-getting-started)